NASA decides to keep 2 astronauts in space until February, nixes return on troubled Boeing capsule

 The seasoned pilots have been stuck at the International Space Station since the beginning of June.
 A cascade of vexing thruster failures and helium leaks in the new capsule marred their trip to the space station, and they ended up in a holding pattern as engineers conducted tests and debated what to do about the trip back.

 After almost three months, the decision finally came down from NASA’s highest ranks on Saturday.
 Butch Wilmore and Suni Williams will come back in a SpaceX spacecraft in February.
-Their empty Starliner capsule will undock in early September and attempt to return on autopilot and touch down in the New Mexico desert.
+Their empty Starliner capsule will undock in a week or two and attempt to return on autopilot.

-As Starliner’s test pilots, the pair should have overseen this critical last leg of the journey.
+As Starliner’s test pilots, the pair should have overseen this critical last leg of the journey, with touchdown in the U.S. desert.

-“A test flight by nature is neither safe nor routine,” said NASA Administrator Bill Nelson.
-“And so the decision ... is a commitment to safety.”

-“This has not been an easy decision, but it is absolutely the right one,” added Jim Free, NASA's associate administrator.

 It was a blow to Boeing, adding to the safety concerns plaguing the company on its airplane side.
 Boeing had counted on Starliner’s first crew trip to revive the troubled program after years of delays and ballooning costs.
 The company had insisted Starliner was safe based on all the recent thruster tests both in space and on the ground.